kosmobiker/fastapi_exp/README.md

 ## Data

-Data was taken from this [page](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022/data) as well as a code for training.
+Data was taken from this [page](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022/data).
+Code for training was taken from this [notebook](https://www.kaggle.com/code/bolouki/bank-account-fraud-detection-eda-and-model).

 ## Model